MartinSStewart/send-grid/README.md

 # SendGrid

 This package lets you create and send emails using [SendGrid](https://sendgrid.com/).
-Currently only the `/mail/send` SendGrid v3 API call.
+Currently only the `/mail/send` API call is supported.
 If there is something more you need, [explain your use case here](https://github.com/MartinSStewart/send-grid/issues).

 *Note that you cannot use this package to send emails from a browser.